betagouv/penpot-dsfr/README.md

 2. Switch to the `Assets` tab section
 3. Click `Manage library` and wait for it to load fully
 4. Click on the `+` button for shared files `Composants`, `Fondamentaux` and `Pictogrammes`
-5. Then within the `Assets` panel, type in the searchbar for example `bouton` and after opening the nested tree you should see:
+5. Then within the `Assets` panel, type in the search bar for example `bouton` and after opening the nested tree you should see:

    <img src="docs/components_panel.png" alt="" height="350">